This park can be found on the banks of Boundary Creek just west of Greenwood.

 Vehicle Accessible Camping

-This park offers 18 campsites, one of which is a double.
+This park offers 17 campsites, one of which is a double.
 All of the sites are first-come, first-served.
-If no staff are present, campers can self-register and put their fee payment in the self-registration vault.
-There is a single locked gate that is closed during the off-season.
-Most sites along the river are small and surrounded by shrubs and well spaced for privacy though not suitable for large RVs.
-A variety of tree species is present including immature Ponderosa pine, cottonwood, lodgepole pine, Douglas fir and spruce which give the sites some shade.
-There are the closest store is in Greenwood, 4km east of the park.
-There is no payphone in the park.
+Most sites along the river are surrounded by shrubs and well spaced for privacy.
+The campground was rebuilt in 2016 and now can accommodate larger RVs.
+A variety of tree species is present including Ponderosa pine, cottonwood, Lodgepole pine, Douglas fir and spruce which give the sites some shade.
+The closest store is in Greenwood, 4km east of the park.